Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 ### db_update_propagation

+{% if_version lte:3.3.x %}
 Time (in seconds) taken for an entity in the datastore to be propagated to replica nodes of another datacenter.

+When in a distributed environment such as a multi-datacenter Cassandra cluster, this value should be the maximum number of seconds taken by Cassandra to propagate a row to other datacenters.

 When set, this property will increase the time taken by Kong to propagate the change of an entity.

 Single-datacenter setups or PostgreSQL servers should suffer no such delays, and this value can be safely set to 0.
+{% endif_version %}

+{% if_version gte:3.4.x %}
+Time (in seconds) taken for an entity in the datastore to be propagated to replica nodes of another datacenter.

+When set, this property will increase the time taken by Kong to propagate the change of an entity.

+Single-datacenter setups or PostgreSQL servers should suffer no such delays, and this value can be safely set to 0.
 Postgres setups with read replicas should set this value to maximum expected replication lag between the writer and reader instances.
+{% endif_version %}

 **Default:** `0`